ashander/ftprime/README.md

 ftprime
 ======

-This code was mentioned during the Evolution 2017 talk:
+An earlier version of this code was mentioned during the Evolution 2017 talk:
 > Ashander, McCartney-Melstad, Ralph, Shaffer (2017) "Using Genomic Data to Inform Population Viability in a Long-Lived Endangered Vertebrate".

 Note the code is pre-production but if you're building on the ideas here please cite this repository using the DOI: [![DOI](https://zenodo.org/badge/72480698.svg)](https://zenodo.org/badge/latestdoi/72480698)